The Singaporean firm is now doing investment treaty work

 Founded in 1902, Allen & Gledhill is now one of Singapore’s largest firms, with over 300 lawyers.
-The 30-strong arbitration practice is led by partners Andrew Yeo, Dinesh Dhillon and Edwin Tong.
+The 30-strong arbitration practice is co-led by partners Andrew Yeo and Edwin Tong.

 The firm has been recognised for its expertise in construction and property disputes.
-It has handled cases at the Singapore International Arbitration Centre, as well as ICC and UNCITRAL cases, within and outside Singapore.
+It has handled cases at the Singapore International Arbitration Centre (SIAC), as well as ICC and UNCITRAL cases, within and outside Singapore.

-The group expanded significantly in 2013 with the hire of five partners from Rajah & Tann, including the firm’s head of international arbitration, Chong Yee Leong.
-Another hire around that time was Minn Naing Oo, the former chief executive officer of SIAC, who now heads Allen & Gledhill’s associate firm in Myanmar, launched in 2014.
-Minn, who was born in the country and speaks the language fluently, has since been active in assisting the drafting of Myanmar’s new arbitration law.
+The group expanded significantly in 2013 with the hire of five partners from Rajah & Tann, including that firm’s head of international arbitration, Chong Yee Leong.
+Another hire around that time was Minn Naing Oo, the former chief executive officer of SIAC, who heads Allen & Gledhill’s associate firm in Myanmar, launched in 2014.
+Minn, who was born in Myanmar and speaks the language fluently, has helped to draft the country’s new arbitration law.

 Members of Allen & Gledhill are closely involved in Singapore’s various dispute resolution initiatives.
-Senior partner Lucien Wong, a much-respected banking and finance lawyer, chairs the SIAC board of directors and is on the board of the new Singapore International Mediation Centre.
-Partners Ang Cheng Hock SC and Chong Yee Leong are part of a committee that drew up plans for the Singapore International Commercial Court, and the firm also has a number of members on the SIAC Users Council.
+Former senior partner Lucien Wong, a much-respected banking and finance lawyer, was chair of the SIAC board of directors before his recent appointment as Singapore’s attorney general.
+Partners Ang Cheng Hock SC and Chong Yee Leong are part of a committee that drew up the plans for the Singapore International Commercial Court, and the firm also has a number of members on the SIAC Users Council.

 Besides its presence in Myanmar, Allen & Gledhill has associate firms in Laos and Malaysia.